An autocovariance-based learning framework for high-dimensional functional time series: Autocovariance-based dimension reduction

-Condition~\ref{cond_eigen}(i) controls the lower bound of eigengaps with larger values of $\alpha$ yielding tigher gaps and also implies that $\lambda_{jl} \geq c_0 \alpha^{-1} l^{-\alpha}.$ See similar conditions in \cite{hall2007} and \cite{kong2016}.
+Condition~\ref{cond_eigen}(i) controls the lower bound of eigengaps with larger values of $\alpha$ yielding tighter gaps between adjacent eigenvalues.
+See similar conditions in \cite{hall2007} and \cite{kong2016}.
 To simplify notation, we assume the same $\alpha$ across $j,$ but this condition can be relaxed by allowing $\alpha$ to depend on $j$ and our theoretical results can be generalized accordingly.